codecollabspace/chatgpt_citations/README.md

 - Easy to use with a simple click-to-generate functionality.

 ## How to Use
-1. Install the extension in your browser.
+1. Install the extension in your browser (Primarly developed and tested on Firefox).
+-  In Firefox:
-2. Open a chat session in ChatGPT.
+3. Open a chat session in ChatGPT.
-3. Click on the extension icon to generate citations.
+4. Click on the extension icon to generate citations.
-4. The extension will automatically extract the chat prompts and generate BibTeX citations.
+5. The extension will automatically extract the chat prompts and generate BibTeX citations.

 ## Requirements
 - Compatible with most modern web browsers.